What we can't investigate

 You may also wish to seek independent legal advice to determine other avenues of action.

-You can report spam received by junk email, instant message, text or image-based mobile phone message, or a mobile premium service, via the Australian Communications and Media Authority’s Spam complaint form.
+You can report spam received by junk email, instant message, text or image-based mobile phone message via the Australian Communications and Media Authority’s spam complaint form.

 If you believe certain online content infringes your intellectual property rights or copyright law, consider seeking independent legal advice to determine the appropriate legal options available to you.

 If you have concerns about the copyright theft of a film or television program, you can report the matter to the Australian Screen Association.